hdShang/arxiv-daily/docs/cs-RO/2025-09-29/papers/250924524v1-physiagent-an-embodied-agent-framework-in-physical-world.md

 ---
 layout: default
-title: PhysiAgent: An Embodied Agent Framework in Physical World
+title: "PhysiAgent: An Embodied Agent Framework in Physical World"
 ---

 # PhysiAgent: An Embodied Agent Framework in Physical World